bobomatic/Tweeter/README.md

 ## Status
 Basic demo functionality is complete.
-Further development will be required to:
-- put authorisation info in a separate text file
-- tidy up code (function/OO)

 ## Sources
 This project is inspired by Andrei Neagoie Python Zero to Mastery course: